JeffHeck/SchoolDataProject/about.md

 Two key reforms are proposed:

-Voters’ Pamphlet Representation: Currently, districts must recruit both pro and con committees for tax measures.
+Voters’ Pamphlet Representation: Currently, districts must recruit both pro and con committees for their own tax measures.
 In practice, they often fill only the pro side — usually with paid staff — leaving voters without a counterargument.

 Transparency in Bond Campaigns: School districts are not bound by the Truth in Lending Act (TILA).
 Long-term bonds (often 20+ years) can double in total cost due to interest, yet campaign materials frequently omit these full taxpayer impacts.